mzernetsch/jrgen/README.md

 		"version":"1.0"	//Current version of your api
 	},

+	"definitions":{	//You can define global types and reference them from anywhere using a "$ref" property "session":{
+			"type":"object",
+			"properties":{
+				"session_token":{
+					"description":"Bearer token of the created session.",
+					"example":"123456890",

+					"type":"string",
+					"minLength":1
+				}
+			},

+			"required":["session_token"]
+		}
+	},

 	"methods":{	//All methods of the api are specified within this object.
 		"Session.Login":{	//The key of the property equals to the name of the method.
 			"summary":"Creates a new session.",	//Short summary of what the method does.